This content is viewable by Everyone

 Overview

-There are reports both internally at UCSF and in the media of increased attempts to interrupt Zoom meetings for nefarious purposes.
+There have been reports internally at UCSF of increased attempts to interrupt Zoom meetings for nefarious purposes.
 Below are recommendations to increase the privacy of your Zoom meetings.

-Safeguard the privacy of your meetings.
-Get acquainted with Zoom’s options, so you can choose the appropriate configuration for your meetings.
-For sensitive meetings, consider applying all of the following recommendations.
+Get acquainted with Zoom’s options, so you can choose the appropriate configuration to safeguard the privacy of your meetings.
+For sensitive meetings, consider applying all the following recommendations.

 Steps to enhance Zoom privacy